Linoprit/ThetaMon3/README.md

 ## Features Overview

-- Reads DS18B20 sensors arrays, connected to two channels.
+- Reads DS18B20 sensor array, connected to two channels.
 In the current configuration, it can read up to four sensors per channel.
 If you need more, simply increase DS18B20_MAX_DEVICES in Config.h.
 - It also reads BME280 values, temp, hummidity and pressure.
 - Currently, every channel needs at least one sensor.
 So a minimum configuration is two DS18B20 sensors and one BME280.
 - Based on a look-up table, placed as file image on the controller, two relays are switched, depending on the given thresholds.
 - Measurements are taken every minute and the average of these measurements are sent to an Mqtt broker every five minutes.
 - There is a command-line-interface, you could connect to with a terminal programm, like GTK-Term.
 So you can have insight, what is going on in your setup and you can change several settings with it.
 - Also, there are Mqtt-channels for remote accessing the device, or read loggings.

+Why two OneWire-channels?<br>
+I simply had the problem that in the workshop the location of the probe was in the middle of the sensor chain.
+Unfortunately, it was not possible to place it at one end or the other of the sensor chain.

 ## What's it all about?